ItsChase88/deleteBuyZones/README.md

 3. Unzip and upload to the /game/ folder of your server.

 # Credits
-Thank you to steveo_aus on discord for the idea!
+Thank you to steveo_aus on the CSSharp discord for the idea!